Distributed Graph Neural Network Training: A Survey: GNN Execution Model

-After computation graphs are generated, they are executed by a set of workers in distributed settings.
-For the distributed mini-batch GNN training, it is trivial to parallelize the execution of computation graphs of mini-batches, since each computation graph is completely stored in a single worker.
+\blue{ For the distributed mini-batch GNN training, it is trivial to parallelize the execution of computation graphs, i.e., mini-batches, among the distributed workers, since each mini-batch is completely stored in a single worker.
 For the distributed full-graph or large-batch GNN training, the execution of a computation graph is partitioned among a set of workers.
-Due to the data dependency in the computation graph, it is non-trivial to achieve the high-efficiency of the GNN training.
-So far, many computation graph execution models specific to GNN training have been proposed.
+Due to the data dependency in the computation graph, it is non-trivial to achieve the high efficiency of the GNN training.
+So far, many computation graph execution models specific to GNN training have been proposed.}